Wisconsin governor vetoes GOP bills to restrict absentees

 Biden beat Trump by just under 21,000 votes in Wisconsin.
 Numerous state and federal lawsuits brought by Trump and his allies after the defeat were rejected.

 Still, Wisconsin Republicans have approved a review of the 2020 election by the nonpartisan Legislative Audit Bureau and Assembly Speaker Robin Vos has authorized a separate investigation led by a former state Supreme Court justice.
-The Republican who leads the Assembly’s elections committee is also pursuing her own “cyber-forensic” review of the results, with subpoenas to election clerks in two counties that demand they turn over ballots and voting equipment.
+State Rep. Janel Brandtjen, who leads the Assembly’s elections committee, is also pursuing her own “cyber-forensic” review of the results, with subpoenas to election clerks in two counties that demand they turn over ballots and voting equipment.

 One of the bills Evers vetoed would have required most elderly and disabled people who are indefinitely confined — unable to get to the polls on their own — to show photo ID to vote absentee.
 Such voters would have to apply for a ballot every year, rather than having one sent automatically.
 And all absentee voters would have had to fill out more paperwork and show their ID every time they vote absentee, rather than just the first time.